RU-ECE/ECE231-DigitalLogicDesign/syllabus.md

     * Cadence.
 Rutgers has a license.
 Can you get a student license?
     * [Altium](https://www.altium.com/education/student-licenses)

-  * We will use vivado in this course to build some circuits for homework that build on your labs.
+  * We will use icarus verilog in this course to build some circuits for homework that build on your labs.
 You can build a 4-bit adder, but you cannot build a 64-bit real adder for a computer, you don't have the time or a board big enough.
-But in Vivado, that's easy.
+But with verilog, it is far easier allowing you to do more digital logic design than you could do physically.
 * [LTSpice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) A tool for analog circuit analysis can also be used to draw circuits, and is something you should have in your toolbox, but is not required.

 ## COURSE DESCRIPTION